Youssef-Afella/UnityURP-FakeRealGlass/README.md

 - Unity 6+ (other versions support will be added later)

 ## How to Use
-First, start by adding the "BackFaceNormalsTexture" feature then choosing the layermask for glass objects.
+First, start by adding the "BackFaceNormalsTexture" feature then choosing the layermask for glass objects.</br>
 <img width="638" height="133" alt="image" src="https://github.com/user-attachments/assets/dda0c71b-0e2e-4dbe-934a-7728c9971ff2" />

-Next make a material from shader "Glass Double Face" or "Glass Single Face" (single face is better for spherical objects)
+Next make a material from shader "Glass Double Face" or "Glass Single Face" (single face is better for spherical objects)</br>
 <img width="646" height="514" alt="image" src="https://github.com/user-attachments/assets/f229567d-33d6-47ca-87f1-86fa5c5a1ac7" />

 Some parameters there are kinda strange so I explained them in the "Performance/Tech Details" section.